mozilla/release-services/src/docs/projects/staticanalysis-bot.rst

 :contact: `Bastien Abadie`_, (backup `Release Management`_)

-Static analysis bot is a Taskcluster task, triggered by *Pulse Listener* on every new Mozreview or Phabricator patch.
+Static analysis bot is a set of Taskcluster tasks, triggered by *Pulse Listener* on every new Phabricator patch, using a `HarborMaster build plan`_.

-The task applies several code analyzers on each patch:
+For each patch:

- * clang-tidy through ./mach static-analysis
- * clang-format through ./mach static-analysis
- * ./mach lint (mozlint)

-And reports the results through several channels:

- * emails,
- * MozReview comments,
- * Phabricator reviews.
+1. A try job is created in ``code-review`` mode
+2. Analyzers described in the mozilla-central repository are run on the source code
+3. Issues are reported are stored in a JSON file on each task, and reported as Taskcluster artifacts
+4. Finally, a final task is triggered and uses this project to group all issues, filter them, and report them (email & Phabricator comments).

 Developer setup
 ---------------